HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/themes_skins/the_module_framework/oob_modules/index.md

 !!! note
     WAI functionality is no longer a tested path.
-We recommend using HCL DX Script Portlets and HCL DX APIs to integrate content from other systems.
+It is recommended to use HCL DX Script Portlets and HCL DX APIs to integrate content from other systems.

 **Location:** [`PortalServer_root`](../../../../guide_me/wpsdirstr.md)/theme/wp.theme.modules/webapp/installedApps/ThemeModules.ear/ThemeModules.war/WEB-INF/lib/ic4_wai.jar!/plugin.xml